Hiring an intern at your company is a great way to give a college student or new professional some hands-on experience

 When in doubt about internship regulations, it’s probably best to classify interns as employees and pay them as required under applicable federal, state, and local law.

 These days, it pays to be cautious.
-When in doubt, be sure to consult a lawyer.
+It’s always good practice to consult a lawyer.

 If you're a Justworks customer, we can provide guidance and best practices with respect to internships.
-Reach out to our support line at (888) 534-1711 or directly to HR Concierge.
+Reach out to our 24/7 support team anytime with your questions.